Efk3/angular-block/README.md

 ## Directive driven block

-You can set up the block by directive.
+You can set up the block by using the block directive.

 ```typescript
 <div [k3Block]="trigger" [k3BlockerComponent]="BlockerComponent" [k3BlockData]="blockData">